AuDigitalHealth/lingo/docs/CONFIGURATION.md

 ## Local

-When you run the application locally you would usually run the Spring application and then serve the React application (Snomio's user interface) through `npm run dev` and point the React application at the Spring application.
+When you run the application locally you would usually run the Spring application and then serve the React application (Lingo's user interface) through `npm run dev` and point the React application at the Spring application.

 It is set up this way for simplicity, allowing developers to easily update the .env file in /ui to